mh-2/DemoApp/README.md

     	$ git add . (add all new files to staging area)
     	$ git commit -m "Initial Commit"
-    	$ git push origin master (send from local to GitHub) if error (bc of changes on remote)...
+    	$ git push origin master (send from local to GitHub)

+    If error (bc of changes on remote)...

     	$ git fetch (peaks at GitHub to see if anything new has been added) Not destructive, just downloaded changes from remote into local.